Student loan refinancing doesn't need to be complicated.

 In addition, student loan refinance may allow you to choose either a fixed or variable interest rate—additional flexibility in the way you choose to repay your student loans.

 - Transfer Parent PLUS loans to your child

 If you borrowed parent student loans (like a Federal Direct Parent PLUS Loan, or other private parent student loan) for your child and you would now like them to take over the responsibility of repayment, some refinance lenders (like, PenFed Credit Union, CommonBond and Sofi will allow you to transfer the debt to your child.
 This will require your child to apply for the refinance loan.

 It is common for a student to need a cosigner for a private student loan when they are attending school.
 However after graduation, a financially independent borrower may decide it is beneficial for them (or their cosigner) to restructure their debt to remove the need for a cosigner.

 - Smaller monthly payments or an extended repayment term

 If a smaller monthly payment is your goal, keep in mind that the typical trade-off is an extension of your repayment term.
 If adding a few years to the term of your loan helps you make your payments on time and stay out of default, this might be the option for you.

 - Reduction in the number of loans and loan servicers you're paying every month

 If you took out multiple loans from different lenders in order to pay for school, the various lenders and differing due dates can be beyond burdensome.
 If you’re looking to simplify your life, consolidation can reduce the number of creditors you are paying each month or quarter.

 Our website is packed with resources to help you make informed decisions about your student loans.
-Check out our consolidation calculator to estimate new monthly payments, compare lenders on our Lenders page, educate yourself with our Resources and explore our Must Reads for things you need to know right now.
+Check out our Student Loan Refinancing and Consolidation Calculator to estimate new monthly payments, compare lenders on our Lenders page, educate yourself with our Resources and explore our Must Reads for things you need to know right now.